 As a genetic condition, it can cause various health issues like hearing issues, respiratory problems, epilepsy, thyroid problems, childhood leukemia, and Alzheimer’s disease.
 People who have Down syndrome often have cognitive-developmental difficulties as well.

 They also share some distinct physical features like upward slanted eyes, flat nose, short neck and height, protruding tongue, low muscle tone, and many others.

-2. What causes Down syndrome?
+2. What causes down syndrome?
 An extra chromosome.

 3. Approximately 95% of people who have Down syndrome have the “trisomy 21” type.

 This is the second type of Down syndrome.
-It occurs when there are three chromosomes 21, just like with trisomy, but one of the chromosomes 21 is attached to another chromosome.
+It occurs when there are three chromosomes 21, just like with trisomy, but one of the chromosomes 21 is connected to another chromosome.
 Usually, it’s attached to chromosome 14, but two chromosomes 21 can also be attached.